Lake Placid Club: Exclusionary policies

-For most of its existence the Lake Placid Club excluded Jews and other, less powerful groups.
+For most of its existence the Lake Placid Club excluded Jews and other minorities.
 A Lake Placid circular explained, "No one will be received as a member or guest against whom there is physical, moral, social or race objection, or who would be unwelcome to even a small minority ...
 This invariable rule is rigidly enforced.
 It is found impracticable to make exceptions for Jews or others excluded, even though of unusual personal qualifications."
 Criticism followed in the form of publications and petitions.
 In 1904, the New York State Board of Regents received a petition demanding Dewey's removal as State Librarian because of his personal involvement in the Lake Placid Club's policy of excluding Jews and other religious and ethnic groups.
 While the Regents declined to remove Dewey, they did issue a public rebuke.
-A number of prominent Jewish businessmen published a full-page letter to the Regents in February of 1905; among the signatories were Adolf Ochs of the New York Times and Abraham Abraham (founder of the department store Abraham & Straus).
-Dewey resigned as Librarian in the summer of 1905 and soon took up permanent residence at the Club, devoting himself to its further development.
+A number of prominent Jewish businessmen published a full-page letter to the regents in February 1905; among the signatories were Adolf Ochs of the New York Times and Abraham Abraham (founder of the department store Abraham & Straus).
+Dewey resigned as Librarian in the summer of 1905 and soon took up permanent residence at the club, devoting himself to its further development.

+When the 1932 Winter Olympics were awarded to Lake Placid, the state of New York provided public money to build the Mt.
+Van Hoevenberg Olympic Bobsled Run and other facilities which were planned to become the property of the Lake Placid Club after the Olympics were over.
+This drew protests from Jewish organizations, which argued that a private club which engages in religious discrimination should not receive taxpayer-funded benefits.
+The controversy was resolved when it was agreed that the state-funded facilities would not be turned over to the club, but would remain state-owned in perpetuity.

-In 1954, a New York Times article criticized the Club for its refusal to admit Blacks and Jews.
-The B'nai B'rith Anti-Defamation League filed a complaint about the Club.
-The dispute lasted several years, until the League decided to drop the charges of discrimination in 1959.
-Representatives of the Club claimed that its members were religiously motivated and therefore wished to vacation as Christians among Christians in order to "strengthen their appreciation of and attachment to Christianity."
-Since Dewey's time, the Club had been very strict about membership, avoiding fashionable vacationers, not serving alcohol in the dining room, and only accepting guests who came recommended by other members.
+In 1954, a New York Times article criticized the club for its refusal to admit Blacks and Jews.
+The B'nai B'rith Anti-Defamation League filed a complaint about the club.
+The dispute lasted several years (some members of the New York State Council of Mayors refused to attend a conference at the club for this reason in 1958); the league decided to drop the charges of discrimination in 1959.
+Representatives of the club claimed that its members were religiously motivated and therefore wished to vacation as Christians among Christians in order to "strengthen their appreciation of and attachment to Christianity."
+Since Dewey's time, the club had been very strict about membership, avoiding fashionable vacationers, not serving alcohol in the dining room, and only accepting guests who came recommended by other members.
 The criteria for membership remained intact until 1976.
+The management was just as strict with vetting employees or businessmen who ran shops there; Jews were not allowed.